 Import a Wide Range of Formats

-Clean data is critically important for accurate downstream analysis.
+Clean sequence data is critically important for accurate downstream analysis.
 Make sure your data is in tip-top shape by taking advantage of easy access to all of the necessary pre-processing tools:

 - Demultiplex/split by barcode